dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 modelBuilder.Entity<Order>().ToContainer("Orders");
 ```

-Before mapping entity types to different containers, make sure you understand the potential performance and pricing implications (e.g. with regards to dedicated and shared throughput); [see the Cosmos DB documentation to learn more](/azure/cosmos-db/resource-model).
+Before mapping entity types to different containers, make sure you understand the potential performance and pricing implications (e.g. with regards to dedicated and shared throughput); [see the Azure Cosmos DB documentation to learn more](/azure/cosmos-db/resource-model).

 ## IDs and keys

-Cosmos DB requires all documents to have an `id` JSON property which uniquely identifies them.
-Like other EF providers, the EF Cosmos provider will attempt to find a property named `Id` or `<type name>Id`, and configure that property as the key of your entity type, mapping it to the `id` JSON property.
+Azure Cosmos DB requires all documents to have an `id` JSON property which uniquely identifies them.
+Like other EF providers, the EF Azure Cosmos DB provider will attempt to find a property named `Id` or `<type name>Id`, and configure that property as the key of your entity type, mapping it to the `id` JSON property.
 You can configure any property to be the key property by using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder%601.HasKey%2A>; see [the general EF documentation on keys](xref:core/modeling/keys) for more information.

-Developers coming to Cosmos DB from other database sometimes expect the key (`Id`) property to be generated automatically.
+Developers coming to Azure Cosmos DB from other databases sometimes expect the key (`Id`) property to be generated automatically.
 For example, on SQL Server, EF configures numeric key properties to be IDENTITY columns, where auto-incrementing values are generated in the database.
-In contrast, Cosmos DB does not support automatic generation of properties, and so key properties must be explicitly set.
+In contrast, Azure Cosmos DB does not support automatic generation of properties, and so key properties must be explicitly set.
 Inserting an entity type with an unset key property will simply insert the CLR default value for that property (e.g. 0 for `int`), and a second insert will fail; EF issues a warning if you attempt to do this.

 If you'd like to have a GUID as your key property, you can configure EF to generate unique, random values at the client: